Pocket watch movements are comprised of tiny parts like gears, screws, springs, levers, jewels and many other components.

 There are collectors that are happy to simply own and carry their pieces, while others track their accuracy on spreadsheets and email them to me every month.
 An antique watch that keeps time to within fifteen or twenty seconds a day is more than adequate for most people.

 People like to use vintage pocket watches as wall clocks, displaying them vertically and winding them daily, but watches were meant to be carried.
-Antique watches are capable of great accuracy, but if that's how you intend to use yours then it needs to be timed for that one position.
-Any watch performed at its best on Day One, but after decades of balance weights being ground off, slight bends or discrepancies in the balance pivots, compensating (cut) balance wheels running slightly out of round and a dozen other things, that day is long gone.
+Antique watches are capable of great accuracy, but if that's how you intend to use yours then it needs to be timed specifically for that one position.
+Any watch performed at its best on Day One, but after decades of balance weights being ground off, slight bends or flaws in the balance pivots, compensating (cut) balance wheels running slightly out of round and a dozen other things, that day is long gone.

 Another reason to avoid treating your watch like a clock is that pocket watches are susceptible to sympathetic vibration or resonance when hung from a hook.
 The motion of the balance wheel starts the watch swinging, which counters the wheel itself, much like our arms swinging when we walk, and that will alter the accuracy as well.
 A tripod head was placed next to this Hamilton 940 for visual reference.